Richard Koob

 Richard Koob (born 1946) is an American artist, best known as the founder of Kalani Oceanside Retreat, a non-profit retreat center on the Big Island of Hawai'i, and for his contribution to self-development and education.

 Life

 Koob grew up in a large family in Minnesota, the son of a farmer-businessman father and a musician-gardener mother.
-He completed his BA in German Literature and Mathematics at St. John's University in Collegeville, Minnesota, with his senior year spent in a study-abroad program at Albrecht Ludwig University in Freiburg, Germany.
+He completed his BA in German Literature and Mathematics at St. John's University in Collegeville, Minnesota, with his senior year spent in a study-abroad program at the Albert Ludwig University of Freiburg, Germany.
 He later received an MFA in Drama/Dance from the University of Hawaiʻi at Mānoa.
 In his personal life he is active with hula, chorus, writing, life drawing, painting, volleyball, and swimming.